2024: A Year of Client Success and Collaboration

 Optimize Patient Throughput in Hospitals with Real-Time Location Systems (RTLS)

 Patient throughput must be addressed on a whole-hospital level using modern solutions like Healthcare RTLS.
-Every hospital can benefit from better practices in patient flow management—even minor improvements can make a meaningful impact.
-Here are tips for improving patient flow optimization and creating a healthier, happier, and safer healthcare facility.
-Here are 4 patient throughput optimization strategies to help hospitals improve patient flow management:
+Every hospital can benefit from better practices in patient flow management — even minor improvements can make a meaningful impact on care quality, staff workload, and operational costs.

 1. Increase Communication and Goals Across All Hospital Departments

-Patient throughput must be addressed on a whole-hospital level.
-Every part of the hospital workflow is connected, and the cause of a patient flow bottleneck may occur several steps before its noticeable effect.
-For instance, a patient flow problem in the inpatient units may result from issues with discharge procedures.
-Therefore, all hospital staff members, including nurses, physicians, and administrators, must understand the objective of improving patient flow and the processes required to accomplish related healthcare efficiency goals.
+Every part of the hospital workflow is connected, and the cause of a patient flow bottleneck often occurs several steps before its noticeable effect.
+A patient flow problem in the inpatient units may result from issues with discharge procedures.
+A backed-up ED may trace to housekeeping response times.
+Because these connections span departments, all hospital staff — nurses, physicians, administrators, and support teams — must understand the objective of improving patient flow and the processes required to accomplish it.

-The first step to optimizing patient flow is to create a healthcare team with representatives from every department.
-This team will identify workflow issues, set patient throughput goals, and oversee changes.
-They can start by drawing a patient throughput diagram to map the current hospital operations and measure performance, asking questions such as:
+The first step to optimizing patient flow is to create a cross-departmental team with representatives from every affected area.
+This team identifies workflow issues, sets patient throughput goals, and oversees changes.
+A good starting point is drawing a patient throughput diagram that maps current hospital operations and measures performance, with questions like:

-• Are there any bottlenecks with the current patient flow process?
+• Are there bottlenecks with the current patient flow process?

 • Are all the steps in the current hospital workflow necessary?

-• Can some of the steps be completed simultaneously?
+• Can some steps be completed simultaneously to reduce elapsed time?

-• Is there a better way to sequence the patient care steps?
+• Is there a better way to sequence patient care steps?

-• What healthcare technology can be used to make steps easier?
+• What technology can make specific steps faster or more reliable?

-After identifying problem areas, the team should set patient flow improvement goals.
-For example, the hospital can adopt technology like Penguin’s RTLS-enabled Workflow applications to improve communication and streamline hospital processes.
-Location-enabled workflow solutions consist of wearables for staff, patients, and medical equipment tracking, providing real-time healthcare data and integrating with other healthcare technologies to automate clinical processes.
+After identifying problem areas, the team should set specific, measurable patient flow improvement goals.
+Technology like Penguin’s RTLS-enabled Workflow applications improves communication and streamlines hospital processes by providing wearables for staff, patients, and equipment — delivering real-time data and integrating with existing clinical systems to automate workflows that currently depend on manual coordination.

 2. Tighten Up Non-Clinical Services That Support Patient Care

-Non-clinical staff members significantly impact patient flow efficiency.
-These include staff in hospital transportation, housekeeping, billing, and administrative tasks.
-Hospital management should evaluate non-clinical activities and find ways to improve their speed and operational efficiency.
-Here are tips for non-clinical healthcare services:
+Non-clinical staff have a significant impact on patient flow efficiency.
+Transport, housekeeping, billing, and administrative teams all sit in the critical path between a patient being medically ready and a bed being available for the next patient.
+Hospital management should evaluate non-clinical activities and find ways to improve their speed and reliability.

-• Hire the right staff: Select individuals who fit the hospital’s values and focus on patient satisfaction.
-Suitable healthcare staff members want to be efficient and provide excellent patient service.
+Select individuals who fit the hospital’s values and focus on patient satisfaction.
+The right non-clinical staff members want to be efficient and provide excellent service — they understand that their work directly affects the patient’s experience, even when they never interact with patients directly.

 3. Uncover Blind Spots With Real-Time RTLS Location Data

-Ambulatory Practice: Real-time queuing creates an orderly, compliant patient registration and rooming process.
+Real-time queuing creates an orderly, compliant patient registration and rooming process — reducing front-desk congestion and ensuring patients move through check-in without unnecessary waits.

-Radiology and Imaging: Real-time knowledge of patient arrivals maximizes service delivery and minimizes wait times.
+Real-time knowledge of patient arrivals maximizes service delivery and minimizes wait times — because the imaging team knows a patient is on their way before they arrive, not after.

-Operating Room: RTLS Insights measure OR turnaround time accurately, notifying team members when rooms are ready and updating patient families automatically.
+RTLS measures OR turnaround time accurately, notifies team members when rooms are ready, and updates patient families automatically — replacing manual status calls with automated real-time updates.

-Communicable Diseases: Healthcare RTLS supports workflow redesigns to limit pathogen exposure and enables virtual waiting rooms with contactless check-in and self-rooming.
+RTLS supports workflow redesigns that limit pathogen exposure, enabling virtual waiting rooms with contactless check-in and self-rooming for patients who should not wait in shared spaces.

-Contact Tracing: Healthcare RTLS provides data for efficient contact tracing and follow-up actions for staff and patients.
+RTLS provides precise location history data for efficient contact tracing and follow-up actions — giving infection prevention teams a timestamped record of which patients and staff shared proximity, and when.

 4. Track and Streamline Cycle-Time Measurements